 Add your sunblock lotion with a broad spectrum and a UPF of at least 30 on the exposed areas of your skin.
 Keep skin covered with the clothing.
 Just leaving the clothing on is easier than applying the sunscreen every 2 hours as directed.

 You don’t have to keep applying goopy sunscreen to the parts of your body that are covered.

-Wear your sun block hat, sunglasses, sun block shirt, and know that you have some safety for having fun in the sun.
+Wear your sun blocking hat, sunglasses, sun block shirt, and know that you have some safety for having fun in the sun.
 Add sunscreen to your face, throat, nose, ears, and neck.